 Truth & Lies: Alternative Facts at the Barricades of Fiction & Memoir

-How do you tell a story from your life in a memoir if you can’t recall every fact?
-Is it better to tell that story as a piece of fiction, reshaping facts as if you hadn’t lived them?
-There are so many barricades we can put up before we trust ourselves with the stories we need to write.
-The key is to learn how to use the tensions inherent in the creative process where the goal is to reveal and not to deceive.
-We will look hard at fiction and memoir and consider the weave of actual facts and those (not so) simply imagined.
-This generative workshop will be filled each day with in-the-moment writing exercises and discussions.
+How do you tell a story from your own life in a memoir if you can’t recall every fact?
+Is it better to tell that story as a work of fiction, reshaping events as if you hadn’t lived them?
+There are so many barricades we face before we can trust ourselves with the stories we need to write.
+The key is how we use the tensions inherent in the creative process where the goal is to reveal and not to deceive.
+Each day of this generative workshop will be different, filled with in-the-moment writing exercises and discussions.
+We’ll look hard at memoir and fiction as we consider the weave of actual facts with those (not so) simply imagined.

-Please bring three copies of two different short essays or excerpts of your fiction, typed, double-spaced, printed single-sided, each ranging between 1200-1900 words, max.
+Please bring two copies of two different selections of your work—fiction or memoir, in full or as an excerpt--typed, double-spaced, single-sided, each ranging between 1200-1800 words, max.
 One selection should please you in the full sum of its parts, and the other?
 Not yet and not so much.
-Also bring pens, pencils, paper and notebook for writing each day.
+Also bring pens, pencils, and paper for writing each day.